3

 – Dottard

-Sep 6, 2022 at 21:22
+Commented Sep 6, 2022 at 21:22

 • @Dottard John 10:22–23 - Hannukah.
 It wasn't in Old Testament because it happened after Old was written but the fact it was mentioned in New Testament surely must make it (potentially) relevant.
-Sep 7, 2022 at 16:38
+Commented Sep 7, 2022 at 16:38

 • True, but not amenable to Biblical analysis.
 We might also include Purim, etc. However, most of what John discusses has to do with the Levitical festivals listed above.